Graph Energy Matching: Transport-Aligned Energy-Based Modeling for Graph Generation: Graph Energy Matching

-The proposal is effectively local due to the distance penalty, though, in principle, it can still propose an arbitrary number of edits, enabling mode escape.
-We define Langevin-specific parameters $(\lambda_{\mathcal{V}}^L, \lambda_{\mathcal{E}}^L, \beta^L)$ by absorbing all constants, including $\epsilon$, $\eta$, scaling terms $\lambda_{\mathcal{V}}, \lambda_{\mathcal{E}}$ from $c_{\mathrm{loc}}$, and numerical factors: The resulting kernel can be viewed as a \emph{linearized locally balanced proposal}~\citep{zanella2020informed}; related discrete-gradient samplers appear in~\citep{grathwohl2021oops,zhang2022langevin} for particular costs or candidate sets.
+The resulting kernel can be viewed as a \emph{linearized locally balanced proposal}~\citep{zanella2020informed}; related discrete-gradient samplers appear in~\citep{grathwohl2021oops,zhang2022langevin} for particular costs or candidate sets.
 Figure~\ref{fig:proposal-middle-softmax-alpha-half} illustrates the resulting geometry-aware proposal scoring and how gradient alignment competes with distance penalties.

 In practice, we pair the \( q_\mathrm{mixing} \) proposal with a \gls{mh} acceptance step to ensure convergence to the target distribution \( \pi_\theta(x) \propto \exp(-\beta_{\mathrm{mh}} V_\theta(x)) \).
 In the mixing regime, the stochastic proposal is accepted with the following \gls{mh} probability: